(I first wrote this piece as a short story in April 2019. I am reopening and expanding it in order to make it our first July novella).

 What followed was a mass exodus of employees, in what Elizabeth has christened The Collapse.
 The Farm went on its knees.
 Richard as a man was wrecked.
 He despaired and almost gave up on the Farm.
 It is at that point that Elizabeth took charge.
 She came to work every day, even though the Farm Office was now deserted.

-She lives a frugal and had therefore saved a tidy sum in the years she had worked.
+Elizabeth is very frugal and had therefore saved a tidy sum in the years that she had worked.
 She could afford to go without pay for a while.
-When the drought ended and the floods subsided, she bought seedlings with her own money.
+When the drought ended and the floods subsided, she invested her personal finances to get the Farm started again.
 She pulled Richard back to work.
 She hired several casual workers who helped Richard and herself plant and irrigate.
 She worked side by side with Richard for a whole season, tilling, irrigating and harvesting just like the casuals.
-That is when she developed feelings for him.
+Somewhere along the way, she fell in love with him.

 The Farm made a decent profit that season.
 Richard wanted to pay her back but she refused, shrewdly insisting on acquiring shares on the Farm and being made the COO.
 Now the Farm is back to its old self with Elizabeth as a shareholder and COO.

 Elizabeth remembers all this as she steps into her office-Silvia’s former office.
 She sits behind the massive desk without bothering to close the door.
 She turns on her laptop and attempts to work.
 But concentrating is difficult.
 Her mind keeps drifting back to Richard.
 Then she feels his presence.
 She has long noticed that she can smell him from a distance.
 And not just his cologne, because she can smell him even out in the farm with his body covered with sweat and cow dung.
 It is his presence.
 His powerful, masculine presence.